Brett-Kennedy/DataConsistencyChecker/README.md

 The tool typically runs in under a minute for small files, and under 30 minutes even for very large files, with many thousands of rows and/or columns.
 However, it is often useful to specify to execute the tool quicker, especially if calling it frequently, or with many datasets.
 Several techniques to speed the execution are listed here:

-- Excluding some tests.
+- Exclude some tests.
 Some may be of less interest to your project or may be slower to execute.
 - Set the max_combinations parameter to a lower value, which will skip a significant amount of processing in some cases.
 The default is 1,000,000.
 - Run on a sample of the rows.
 Doing this, you will not be able to properly identify exceptions to the patterns, but will be able to identify the patterns themselves.
 - Columns may be removed from the dataframe before running the tool to remove checks on these columns.